The Lower East Side in Manhattan is one of the most fascinating neighborhoods in New York City.

 Live Music

-• Mercury Lounge 217 East Houston Street.
+- Mercury Lounge at 217 East Houston Street.
 A 250-seat live music venue since 1993.
 It’s where the band, the Strokes, got their start.

-• Pianos NYC 158 Ludlow Street.
+- Pianos NYC at 158 Ludlow Street.
 Alternative rock venue.

-• Rockwood Music Hall - 196 Allen Street.
+- Rockwood Music Hall at 196 Allen Street.
 A three-stage venue in 2005.
 Lady Gaga, Mumford & Sons, and Billie Joe Armstrong are just some of the top artists who have performed here.

-• Bowery Ballroom 6 Delancey Street.
+- Bowery Ballroom at 6 Delancey Street.
 This standing-room-only venue has a capacity of 575 people.
 It opened in 1998.
-New York Magazine calls it the best music club in New York City.
+One of the best music venues in New York City.

 LOWER EAST SIDE SHOPPING

-Self Edge 157 Orchard St. Upscale menswear outpost stocking designer denim & accessories in contemporary surroundings.
+Self Edge at 157 Orchard St. Upscale menswear outpost stocking designer denim & accessories in contemporary surroundings.

-November 19 37 Orchard St. Chic homeware from around the world.
+November 19 at 37 Orchard St. Chic homeware from around the world.

-Bluestockings Cooperative 116 Suffolk St. Worker-owned community space and bookstore with coffee shop.
+Bluestockings Cooperative at 116 Suffolk St. Worker-owned community space and bookstore with a coffee shop.